readthedocs/readthedocs.org/docs/user/pull-requests.rst

 Pull request banner
-    A pull request banner is shown at the top of documentation pages to let readers know that this version isn't the main version for the project.
+    A pull request banner is shown at the top of documentation pages to let readers know they aren't viewing an active version of the project.

-    .. note:: Warning banners are available only for :doc:`Sphinx projects </intro/getting-started-with-sphinx>` or projects using :doc:`Read the Docs Addons </addons>`.
+    .. note:: Warning banners are available only for projects using :doc:`Read the Docs Addons </addons>`.

 DocDiff
     DocDiff shows proposed changes by visually highlighting the differences between the current pull request and the latest version of the project's documentation.